-Standing at the entrance we designed two new obelisks, one inscribed with the names of all seawater fish found in British waters, the other with all freshwater species.
+Standing at the entrance to the building we designed two new obelisks, one inscribed with the names of all seawater fish found in British waters, the other with all freshwater species.

 A school extension for the London Borough of Bromley to expand their provision for children with complex / special needs.

 The works include provision of a classroom, group room, toilets and a hygiene room and associated internal alterations to integrate the extension to the existing special needs provision in the school.
-A new outdoor learning environment will adjoin the new extension.
+A new outdoor learning environment adjoins the new extension.

-London Borough of Southwark commissioned us to design and procure new gates for the entrance into Camberwell Old Cemetery on the corner of Wood Vale and Langton Rise in East Dulwich, SE23.
-The gates are positioned between the original Grade 2 listed masonry gate posts.
+The London Borough of Southwark commissioned the practice to design and procure new gates for the entrance into Camberwell Old Cemetery on the corner of Wood Vale and Langton Rise in East Dulwich, SE23.
+The gates are positioned between the original Grade II listed masonry gate posts.

-The gate’s falling leaf motif symbolises both the use of the cemetery and its wooded setting.
+The gate’s falling leaf motif symbolises both the use of the cemetery and its woodland setting.

 Included in the images is a production photograph taken at the forge where the gates were made.

-The redesign of catering and dining facilities together with new technology and cookery classrooms.
+This commission was for the redesign of catering and dining facilities for the school together with new technology and cookery classrooms.
 A new covered external dining space was also incorporated.

-Working closely with school staff, a flexible collection of spaces was achieved through the employment of various types of screen and moveable partitions.
+Working closely with school staff, flexible spaces were achieved through the use of various types of screens and moveable partitions.